peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

 This does require that the necessity for SI-UBL 1.2 is removed.
 This can take several forms:
 - Add the missing functionality to another format
 - Work around limitations of the other formats
-- Remove the scenario there the functionality is needed (e.g. work around the issue by using a different but functionally equivalent method)
+- Remove the scenario where the functionality is needed (e.g. work around the issue by using a different but functionally equivalent method)

 # Current status